Welcome to Portugal

 4 nights in Lisbon based on twin sharing basis.

-Tours in Lisbon, Obidos, Nazare, Batalha, Fatima and Aljustrel.
+City tours in Lisbon, Obidos, Nazare, Batalha, Fatima & Aljustrel on seat in coach.

 Complimentary travel insurance.